jdhao/blog_source/ffmpeg_notes_1.md

 # Install ffmpeg

-If we have root rights, we can install ffmpeg via package manager.
+If we have root rights, we can install FFmpeg via package manager.
 On Centos 7, run the following command:

 ```bash